-RW-BPM-18 Best p phase practice for the protection and preservation of tree roots during the construction Environmenta l Comn nitment To ensure th construction p - ection and preservation of tree roots during the pre-construction and during Work Sections s/Locat ions All sections Responsibility of Role/Duty Construction Manager Scheduling of construction activities Project Ecolog ist The Project Ecologist will be aware of all trees which are to be retained and pre- served during the construction and/or decommissioning phase, giving particular regard to the statutory restrictions on vegetation clearance.
+RW-BPM-18 Best p phase practice for the protection and preservation of tree roots during the construction Environmenta l Comr nitment To ensure th construction p e prot bhase. ection and preservation of tree roots during the pre-construction and during Work Sections s/Locat ions All sections Responsibility of Role/Duty Construction Manager Scheduling of construction activities Project Ecolog ist The Project Ecologist will be aware of all trees which are to be retained and pre- served during the construction and/or decommissioning phase, giving particular regard to the statutory restrictions on vegetation clearance.
 The relevant Statu- tory provisions are listed in References below.
-Must be aware of the best practice guidance listed in References below. • All works w hase vithin a ection and preservation of tree roots during the pre-construction and during Root Protection Area (RPA) (see NRA guidance (2006) for calculation of the RPA) will he Project Ecologist.
-An importar roots are of equate.
-Asy int poir ften asy /mmeti Int to remember, prior to the design and installation of protective barriers, are that ymmetric so an arbitrarily chosen circular protection zone can often prove to be inad- ry of roots can be suspected if the ground is sloping to one side or if there are other ng root development. protective measures and the undertaking of all remedial works will be carried out ement of any construction activity at the RPA. • ks required to trees identified for retention will be carried out prior to construction by geons in accordance with BS 3998 (1989) Recommendations for tree work. nd/or ground protection will protect all trees that are being retained on site.
-These put in place prior to any development work or soil excavations are carried out within - otective barriers is to exclude any harmful construction activity that may damage the p protect the main stem of the tree.
-Tree protect ction ba Id an in arriers will be fit for the purposes of excluding construction activities and be durable npact.
-The barrier will consist of a vertical and horizontal frame and will be at least must specif y that r age will be affixed to the barrier in an unrestricted easily viewed location.
-The signage no construction activity is to take place within the RPA.
-This will remain the place until works unless certain works are deemed acceptable following consultation with an ar- • The signage also state that no materials of any description are to be stored or the "spilling out" of occur within the RPA.
+Must be aware of the best practice guidance listed in References below.
+To ensure th construction p e prot bhase ection and preservation of tree roots during the pre-construction and during All works w be supervis An importaroots are or equate.
+Asy variables re The instalm prior to cor Any remed qualified tr Vertical bar provisions the RPA. vithin a sed by t ant poin ften asy ymmet estrictir nent of mmenc ial worl ee surg rriers a will be Root Protection Area (RPA) (see NRA guidance (2006) for calculation of the RPA) will the Project Ecologist.
+In to remember, prior to the design and installation of protective barriers, are that ymmetric so an arbitrarily chosen circular protection zone can often prove to be inad- ry of roots can be suspected if the ground is sloping to one side or if there are other ng root development.
+If protective measures and the undertaking of all remedial works will be carried out ement of any construction activity at the RPA.
+It is required to trees identified for retention will be carried out prior to construction by geons in accordance with BS 3998 (1989) Recommendations for tree work.
+Ind/or ground protection will protect all trees that are being retained on site.
+These put in place prior to any development work or soil excavations are carried out within • The purpos RPA.
+They a The purpose of protective barriers is to exclude any harmful construction activity that may damage the RPA.
+They also help protect the main stem of the tree Tree protection to withstar 2.3m in hei Tree protection barriers will be fit for the purposes of excluding construction activities and be durable to withstand an impact.
+The barrier will consist of a vertical and horizontal frame and will be at leas 2.3m in height.
+Clear conci must specific completion borist.
+Clear concise signage will be affixed to the barrier in an unrestricted easily viewed location.
+The signage must specify that no construction activity is to take place within the RPA.
+This will remain the place until completion of all works unless certain works are deemed acceptable following consultation with an ar- borist.
+The signage materials w The signage must also state that no materials of any description are to be stored or the "spilling out" of materials will not occur within the RPA.